-Before we dive into how Quercetin can help you fight off infections, let’s look at what it is and how it is found naturally in our everyday environments.
+Before we dive into how Quercetin can help you fight off allergy flare ups and infections, let’s look at what it is and how it is found naturally in our everyday environments.
 Quercetin is a plant pigment or flavonoid generally found in a variety of different foods and plants.
 It’s also used widely in traditional Chinese and botanical medicine.

 Flavonoids, in general, are phytonutrients found in plants and other compounds that give fruits and vegetables their vibrant colors.
 As polyphenols, flavonoids like Quercetin also have properties that support our health in various ways.

 To find a natural source of Quercetin, all you need to do is turn to the produce aisle.
 Quercetin is in many fruits, vegetables, seeds, nuts, and medicinal plants.
 Here is a list of some common foods containing Quercetin:

 Onions are particularly rich in Quercetin.
 In fact, one of the highest concentrations of Quercetin is found in the onion’s outermost skin, closest to the root.
 This is why many medicinal supplements are made from onion skin powder.
 There is also evidence that organic fruits and vegetables may contain higher concentrations of Quercetin.
 This 2016 study showed that organic tomatoes contained as much as 79% greater amounts of Quercetin versus non-organic tomatoes.

 As an antioxidant, Quercetin binds to free radicals and neutralizes them to reduce oxidative stress and inflammation in the body.
 In this way, Quercetin has antioxidant and anti-inflammatory effects which could potentially help reduce inflammation, kill cancer cells, control blood sugar, help fight infections, reduce sinus inflammation, help prevent heart disease and much more.